Blog

 As a passenger:

-• Speak up if you’re a passenger in a car with a distracted driver.
-Ask the driver to focus on driving.
+• Speak up if you’re in a car with a distracted driver.
+Ask the driver to focus on driving, or offer to help them with whatever they need.

 • Don’t be a distraction.
 Avoid calling or texting family members and friends when you know they might be driving.
-It’s also courteous to not call others when you’re in the car with someone else, unless it’s an emergency, so as not to distract them.
+To avoid distracting the driver if you’re a passenger, it’s courteous to not call others, unless it’s an emergency.

 As a parent:

 • Talk to your teen or young adult about the rules and responsibilities involved in driving.
-Share stories and statistics related to teen/young adult drivers and distracted driving.
+Don’t be afraid to share stories and statistics related to teen/young adult drivers and distracted driving.

-• Remind them that driving is a skill that requires your full attention.
+• It’s important to remind them that driving is a skill that requires your full attention.

 • Familiarize yourself with your state’s graduate driver licensing system.
-Enforce its guidelines with your teen.
+Enforce the guidelines with your teen.

 • Know your state’s laws on distracted driving.
 Many states have novice driver provisions in their distracted driving laws.
 Talk with your teen about the consequences of distracted driving and make yourself and your teen aware of your state’s penalties for talking or texting while driving.